YuanlongLiu/SigMod/README.md

 Therefore the first term `c'u` encourages high score genes to be selected; the second term `\lambda u'Au` encourages the strong interconnection among selected genes; the third term `\eta |u|` limits the number of genes to be selected.
 We showed that the maximization of `obj(u)` can be solved exactly and efficiently through min-cut algorithms.
 Compared to existing methods, SigMod has several desirable properties: (i) edge weights quantifying evidence of connections between genes are taken into account; (ii) the selection path corresponds to variation of sparsity parameter can be computed rapidly; (iii) the identified gene module is strongly interconnected, hence includes genes of highly functional relevance; and (iv) it is robust against noise from either the GWAS results or the network resource.
 We applied SigMod to both simulated and real data.
 It outperforms state-of-the-art network-assisted methods in identifying disease-association genes.

+## Usage
-Descriptions and examples of function usage will be added later.
+Usage and examples will be added soon

+* Author: Yuanlong LIU
+* Affiliation: French National Institute of Health and Medical Research, Unit 946,  Paris, France
-Contact: yuanlong.liu@inserm.fr
+* Mail: yuanlong.liu@inserm.fr